 A meeting with the pupil, parents, teacher, Assistant Head and Head of School will be called in the event of a persistent or serious breach of the school rules.
-These may also be called in the event that there is no noticeable change in behaviour after the phone call home or the child has had 4 or more 'time with' in 1 week.
-Within the meeting a behaviour transformation plan will be implemented and monitored over the course of two weeks with 3 clear behaviour targets being set and agreed by all.
+These may also be called in the event that there is no noticeable change in behaviour after the phone call home or the child has had 4 or more 'time with' in one week.
+Within the meeting a behaviour transformation plan will be implemented and monitored over the course of two weeks with a maximum of three clear behaviour targets being set and agreed by all.